Palais de Justice, Strasbourg: Architecture

 The Palais, designed in Greek Revival style, features a large portico with Ionic columns, surmounted by a triangular pediment that is decorated with the allegories of Justice (under the figure of the goddess Athena) and Fortitude or Courage, with two sphinxes.
 The entrance gate features a mask of Gorgon, believed to ward off evil.
+A sphinx stands guard at the top of the stairway leading to the court rooms.
+The floor plan features four wings arranged around a central courtyard with a glass roof.